-The information is stored in a database and is only used within ${\it AutoGyro}\ {\it GmbH}$ for the above purpose.
+The information is stored in a database and is only used within AutoGyro GmbH for the above purpose.

-Dornierstraße 14 31137 Hildesheim or email to info@auto-gyro.com Aircraft Type: Serial Number (Werk-Nr.): Registered at: (Airworthiness authority) Registration / Call Sign: Year of manufacture: Engine Type: Airframe S/N: Rotor System S/N: Engine S/N: Airframe hours: Rotor System hours: Engine hours: Description of incident (be as precise as possible and use extra sheets if needed) Incident reported by (information is only stored for further inquiry and deleted after investigation) Email Signature and Date Below fields are used for AutoGvro internal processing - do not fill in!
+Return this form to: AutoGyro GmbH Dornierstraße 14 31137 Hildesheim or email to info@auto-gyro.com Aircraft Type: Serial Number (Werk-Nr.): Registered at: (Airworthiness authority) Registration / Call Sign: Year of manufacture: Engine Type: Airframe S/N: Rotor System S/N: Engine S/N: Airframe hours: Rotor System hours: Engine hours: Description of incident (be as precise as possible and use extra sheets if needed) Incident reported by (information is only stored for further inquiry and deleted after investigation) Email Signature and Date Below fields are used for AutoGyro internal processing - do not fill in!
 Investigation completed Corrective action Internal reference